-An output port that indicates whether the input string and regular expression output match.
+An input port that accepts a string to be compared to a specified regular expression.
+The string may also be specified via the matchString parameter.
+An output port that indicates whether the input string and regular expression match.
 The actor outputs true if there is a match, or false if not.